Cristian201/GUI-and-Server/README.txt

 - register tags
 - update all kiosks if there is an updated drinkMenu
 - notify manager if customer reaches a certain BAC
+- customer is able to customize their own drinks